 - You’ve done anything to provoke or anger a competing business

 While there are many motivations for an attack, these are some of the most common.
-Each of the reasons listed above have launched offensives upon businesses in the not-so-distant past.
-Individuals or companies who disseminate this kind of fake news are always looking for weak links.
+Each of the reasons listed above has launched offensives upon businesses in the not-so-distant past.
+Individuals or companies disseminating this kind of fake news always look for weak links.
 If they find one, they’ll exploit it, and if they find several, they’ll have a field day.

-Keep in mind that some of these reasons have nothing to do with your business itself.
-For example, one poorly worded or controversial social media comment from an employee can stain your entire company’s reputation.
-It’s especially damaging if that employee is an executive, as Uber painfully found out when a clip was leaked of CEO Travis Kalanick yelling at an Uber driver about the status of the company’s UberBlack premium services.
+Remember that some of these reasons have nothing to do with your business.
+For example, an employee's poorly worded or controversial social media comment can stain your entire company’s reputation.
+It’s especially damaging if that employee is an executive, as Uber painfully found out when a clip of CEO Travis Kalanick yelling at an Uber driver about the status of the company’s UberBlack premium services was leaked.
 The incident made headlines nationwide and upset many other Uber drivers.